How to Choose the Right Curtain Heading?

 2) Pinch Pleats are just so elegant and opulent in a room.
 If you want to have a curtain heading that is going to get noticed, this is the one.

 3) Good stack back.
-Despite being fabric hungry, because the gather is used up the the concertina action of the pleats these curtains do not use up a great deal of space when pulled back.
+Despite being fabric hungry, because the gather is used up by the concertina action of the pleats these curtains do not take up a great deal of space when pulled back.
 They also look really good when open, making them excellent dress curtains.

 CONS